• Hopleaf Bar

 A blend of one-, two-, and three-year old lambikken.
 No two bottles are alike, as there are multiple variables in the blending process.
 A high variety of barrels, differences in aged lambik proportions.
 When cellared properly these beers can be aged for decades.

-Gueuzerie TILQUIN
+Gueuzerie TILQUIN-Belgium

 Stout Rullquin (2018/2019)